vinayhulgar/Best-Practices/README.md

-# Best-Practices
+# :closed_book: Best-Practices
 Repo on some of the best practices

-# Continuous Learning:
+# :bulb: Continuous Learning:
 Here’s a list of ways to keep you learning.
 Many of these can be found on the Internet for free:

 • Read books, magazines, blogs, Twitter feeds, and websites.
 If you want to go deeper into a subject, consider joining a mailing list or newsgroup.